 Deploying digital strategy isn’t easy, and every industry has its share of challenges.
 Organizations must leverage Quality 4.0 tools correctly to alleviate these issues during their digital transformation journey.

-- Artificial intelligence: computer vision, chatbots, personal assistants, robotics for making complex decisions
+- Artificial intelligence: computer vision, chatbots, personal assistants, and robotics for making complex decisions

 - Big data: more accessible data sources, tools for managing and analyzing large data sets without using supercomputers